spacejake/android-age-estimator/README.md

 ## Building the app ##
 Import the application from the [AndroidOpenCVVideoProcessing](AndroidOpenCVVideoProcessing) dir into Android Studio as a gradel application.

 [build.gradle](AndroidOpenCVVideoProcessing/app/build.gradle) will need to be modified for configuring Bazel binary location, target archtecture, and tensorflow source dir.

+Tensorflow source, and instructions to build it, can be found [here](https://github.com/tensorflow/tensorflow)

 It requires a device with a Camera and Android OS version >= 23.
 Everything should be included, aside from build dependencies provided by Android Studio.
 This project was build on Ubuntu 16.04 only.
 See [Requirements](#requirements) for a more complete set of dependancies.

 ## How to Use ##
 Simply start the app, point the camera at the faces you wish to guess ages with.
 Once boxes appear around detected faces, tap the screen once and the faces will be processed.
 The results will display on the screen.
 I limited the app to guess only 6 faces at a time, due to the GUI design choice.

 It may take a few seconds to process each face, so the GUI will indicate progress as follows:
   * __Processesed__: White box with `(x,y)` age range
   * __Processing__:  White box with `...`